-This year the conference is intended to be held for in-person attendance - with some remote attendance in a hybrid mode.
-Within this conference, TeraFlow has been invited to participate in a workshop and will host a special session.
-TeraFlow will also be exhibited in booth #30.
+This year the conference intended to be held for in-person attendance - with some remote attendance in a hybrid mode.
+Within this conference, TeraFlow was invited to participate in a workshop and will host a special session.
+TeraFlow was exhibited in booth #30.

-On 8th June 2022 at 10:30-12:00 TeraFlow will host Special session 1: Redesigning Transport Networks for 6G: From the cell site to the core.
-Session Chairs will be Ricard Vilalta and Ramon Casellas (CTTC, ES)
+On 8th June 2022 at 10:30-12:00 TeraFlow hosted Special session 1: Redesigning Transport Networks for 6G: From the cell site to the core.
+Session Chairs were Ricard Vilalta and Ramón Casellas (CTTC, ES)

 This will be the session program

 - Introduction to the session, session chairs, Ricard Vilalta and Ramón Casellas (CTTC)

 - Invited: An operator’s perspective on SDN control for transport networks, Óscar González (Telefónica),

 - Introducing whiteboxes and network orchestration at the cell site, Lluís Gifre (CTTC)